smurphos/Window_Borders_Mint_19/README.md

 12/7/18 -v.0.3 - Removed all version 1 and 2 themes.
 Improvements to version 3 themes to improve compatibility for displaying colours from active GTK3.22 theme.

 16/7/18 - v.0.4 - Added bonus themes Mint-Y-BB and Mint=Y-Dark-BB.
 BB stands for Big-Buttoned...

+21/10/18 - v.0.5 - Added Crux-with-icons.
+Added thumbnail.png to all thems in case the thumbnails aren't pre-installed.